Joe Anyon: Shrewsbury Town

 Anyon joined Graham Turner's Shrewsbury Town in July 2012, arriving at the New Meadow on the same day as rival goalkeeper Chris Weale.
-He made his debut for the "Shrews" on 9 October, in a League Trophy clash with Crewe Alexandra, but had to leave the pitch due to injury on 19 minutes.
+He made his debut for the "Shrews" on 9 October, in a Football League Trophy clash with Crewe Alexandra, but had to leave the pitch due to injury on 19 minutes.
 On 25 January 2013, Anyon joined Macclesfield Town on a seven-day emergency loan after Lance Cronin broke a thumb in training.
-His debut came one day later at Moss Rose, in a 1–0 defeat to Premier League side Wigan Athletic in the Fourth Round of the FA Cup; Anyon's first touch for the "Silkmen" was to get a hand to Jordi Gómez's penalty, which he was unable to save.
+His debut came one day later at Moss Rose, in a 1–0 defeat to Premier League side Wigan Athletic in the fourth round of the FA Cup; Anyon's first touch for the "Silkmen" was to get a hand to Jordi Gómez's penalty, which he was unable to save.
 Anyon finally made his league debut for Shrewsbury on 15 February 2014 in a local derby with his former club Port Vale, keeping a clean sheet in a 0–0 draw.
 He went on to make 11 league appearances in the 2013–14 season under new manager Michael Jackson, but could not prevent the club from being relegated out of League One, and was released at the end of his contract after new manager Micky Mellon finished evaluating his squad.

 Scunthorpe United

-Anyon was in talks to join Cardiff City but the move was delayed whilst he underwent three operations to correct his Wolff–Parkinson–White syndrome, and after he recovered the deal was cancelled because manager Ole Gunnar Solskjær was no longer with Cardiff.
+Anyon was in talks to join Cardiff City.
+The move was delayed whilst he underwent three operations to correct his Wolff–Parkinson–White syndrome.
+After he recovered, the deal was cancelled because manager Ole Gunnar Solskjær was no longer with Cardiff.
 He instead joined League One side Crewe Alexandra on non-contract terms on 16 January 2015.
 Ten days later he signed a contract with League One rivals Scunthorpe United to run until the end of the 2014–15 season.
 Manager Mark Robins found Anyon through goalkeeping coach Paul Musselwhite, and said that Anyon would be back-up for fellow new-signing Luke Daniels, with Sam Slocombe and James Severn both out injured with broken arms.
-He did not make a first team appearance but was still signed to a new two-year deal in May 2015, whilst Slocombe and Severn were released.
+He did not make a first-team appearance.
+However, he was still signed to a new two-year deal in May 2015, whilst Slocombe and Severn were released.

-He made nine appearances in the 2015–16 season, and was praised for his professionalism by manager Graham Alexander.
+He made nine appearances in the 2015–16 season and was praised for his professionalism by manager Graham Alexander.
 Luke Daniels broke his ribs at the end of March 2017, leaving Anyon to fill his place for the rest of the 2016–17 season.
-He immediately won a place on the Football League team of the week following a man of the match performance in a 1–0 win over Burton Albion at Glanford Park on 9 April.
-The "Iron" went on to qualify for the play-offs, and Alexander praised Anyon for keeping a clean sheet in the semi-final first leg at The Den, however Millwall won the return leg 3–2 to eliminate Scunthorpe.
+He immediately won a place on the Football League Team of the Week following a man of the match performance in a 1–0 win over Burton Albion at Glanford Park on 9 April.
+The "Iron" went on to qualify for the play-offs.
+Alexander praised Anyon for keeping a clean sheet in the semi-final first leg at The Den, however, Millwall won the return leg 3–2 to eliminate Scunthorpe.
 He was released in May 2017.